By Joanne Jeffries. Last Updated 3rd November 2021. Welcome to this case study covering personal injury claims payouts for a fractured forearm.

 Council Accident Claims Solicitors

-View the Accident Claims UK guide to how to make a successful local authority compensation claim with our guide.
+View the Accident Claims UK guide to how to make a successful local authority compensation claim with our guide, which includes an alternative to a compensation calculator.

 Accident advice and guides from the Royal Society for the Prevention of Accidents.